Old-growth forest: Logging

-The large trees in old-growth forests are economically valuable, and have been subjected to aggressive logging around the world.
-This has led to much controversy between logging companies and environmental groups.
+The large trees in old-growth forests are economically valuable, and have been subject to aggressive logging throughout the world.
+This has led to many conflicts between logging companies and environmental groups.
 From certain forestry perspectives, fully maintaining an old-growth forest is seen as extremely economically unproductive, as timber can only be collected from falling trees, and also potentially damaging to nearby managed groves by creating environments conducive to root rot.
 It may be more productive to cut the old growth down and replace the forest with a younger one.

 The island of Tasmania, just off the southeast coast of Australia, has the largest amount of temperate old-growth rainforest reserves in Australia with around 1,239,000 hectares in total.
 While the local Regional Forest Agreement (RFA) was originally designed to protect much of this natural wealth, many of the RFA old-growth forests protected in Tasmania consist of trees of little use to the timber industry.
 RFA old-growth and high conservation value forests that contain species highly desirable to the forestry industry have been poorly preserved.
 Only 22% of Tasmania's original tall-eucalypt forests managed by Forestry Tasmania have been reserved.
 Ten thousand hectares of tall-eucalypt RFA old-growth forest have been lost since 1996, predominantly as a result of industrial logging operations.
 In 2006, about 61,000 hectares of tall-eucalypt RFA old-growth forests remained unprotected.
 Recent logging attempts in the Upper Florentine Valley have sparked a series of protests and media attention over the arrests that have taken place in this area.
 Additionally, Gunns Limited, the primary forestry contractor in Tasmania, has been under recent criticism by political and environmental groups over its practice of woodchipping timber harvested from old-growth forests.